Hestercombe is currently closed due to the Covid-19 pandemic ~ please read our updated opening information

 More detailed reports are periodically generated to inform the conservation of certain areas of the gardens.
 Past examples are a replanting plan for the Pergola (2005), a restoration strategy for the Victorian Terrace (2001), and a scheme for reintroducing irises to the East Rill Borders (2004).

-Kim Legate is expertly assisted by Ben Whitworth who is responsible for slides, scans, photographs, and most recently, the newly formed centre for art and landscape’s rapidly expanding database of conservation management plans from heritage properties across the UK.
+Kim Legate is expertly assisted by Ben Whitworth who is responsible for slides, scans, photographs, and most recently, the Parks and Gardens UK's rapidly expanding database of conservation management plans from heritage properties across the UK.
 In addition, Ben has vastly improved accessibility to Hestercombe’s historical record by meticulously transcribing over three thousand pages of Warre and Bampfylde family papers, including Coplestone Warre Bampfylde’s 95 page marriage settlement of 1755; 300 pages of accounts, chronicling the remodelling of Hestercombe House by Taunton builder, Henry Davis, for Henry Berkeley Portman, 1st Viscount Portman 187476; and John Bampfylde’s detailed, and often moving, early 18th century correspondence with Thomas Carew of Crowcombe Court.
 Also noteworthy among our holdings is a separate database, outlining the artistic output of the gifted Coplestone Warre Bampfylde (216 drawings to date), creator of the Landscape Garden at Hestercombe.

 The Hestercombe Archive is a key point of contact with the general public, researchers, students, scholars and writers and we encourage enquiries from anyone interested in the history of the property.
 We are always keen to make contact with and, if appropriate receive deposits from, individuals who have had a closer connection to the estate, perhaps via a friend or family member who worked here in years gone by, and who may have memories or documents that reveal previously unknown details about Hestercombe’s past.